Breast Reconstruction in Tampa, FL and Atlanta, GA

 Showering: Your doctor will discuss what time is best for you to begin showering after your procedure.

 Discomfort: Pain after surgery will be controlled with appropriate medications.
 During the first 48 to 96 hours, your pain medication will be needed regularly.
 After this time, the medication is needed less frequently.
 Although pain cannot be fully avoided, it can be minimized by the medication prescribed by your surgeon, however, if you begin to have severe pain, contact your surgeon immediately.

 Recovery: You may be released from the hospital in as soon as two days and as long as six days.
 A surgical drain may be used to remove excess fluids from the surgical sites following the procedure.
 These may be removed after the first week or two following surgery.
 The removal of your stitches will follow in approximately 10 days.
 Strenuous and sexual activity must not be engaged in until six weeks have passed.
 It may take up to six weeks to recover from combined surgery.
 If implants were used without flaps and if surgeries were done separately, your recovery time can be less.

 Results: Each patient heals and scars differently.
 It is vital to keep in mind that the results of this procedure vary from patient to patient.
 However, most patients will enjoy their final results within six to 12 months.

 Contact Dr. Mang today to schedule your breast reconstruction consultation.
-He serves patients in Tampa and St. Petersburg via two convenient locations in the state of Florida, Tampa and Pinellas Park.
+He serves patients in Tampa and St. Petersburg via two convenient locations in the state of Florida, Tampa and Duluth.
 If you are looking for a surgeon who can help guide you through this process with care and sensitivity, call us today.